 Come soak in the healing waters!
 Enjoy our crystal clear, sulfur free natural hot mineral baths with some of the highest natural mineral contents available in the world.
 There are four tubs that fit one-two people and one larger tub that fits approximately four-six people.
 Soaking is unlimited and runs on a first come first serve basis.
 All tubs are air conditioned for comfort even in the heat.

 read more about our natural hot springs here:

-Each Suite has 1 King or Queen size bed and 1 sofa bed.
+Each Suite has 1 King or Queen size bed and some with a sofa bed as well.
 Shower, sink and toilet in bathroom.
-All have medium-size fridge, microwave, and coffee maker.
-Some have kitchenettes as well.
-Red Pelican suites have a private courtyard and use a shared kitchen.
+All have medium-size fridge, range, microwave, and coffee maker.
+Courtyard suites do not have a range, but rather access to full kitchen around the corner.
 The living room in each suite has HDTV with Direct TV and couch.
 Air conditioner, heater, WIFI internet.
 Painted wood floor.
 Each Suite has been furnished and decorated with a colorful and artistic flair…each unique and wonderful!
 Access to shared dining and lounge areas, and washer/dryer.
 Unlimited use of onsite private mineral baths and parking.
 Weekly cleaning and linen/towel exchange is included in cost.
 Pet friendly.

 History of T or C and SURROUNDING AREA

 Truth or Consequences’ long history has unfolded around its hot springs.
 For millennia, humans have gathered around the hot mineral water percolating up in the Rio Grande’s sandy marshlands where downtown T or C now stands.
 The Ancients of pre-history built pit homes and pueblo-like dwellings and farmed the surrounding area.
 They gathered around the hot springs for socializing and healing.
 Much more recently, the Apache roamed the region using the hot springs for gathering and healing.